fprasx/unlocked/mdbook/src/code/structs.md

 ## Boo! 👻

-I bet the PhantomData scared you.
-We have a generic parameter `T`, but we have no `struct` members of `SecVec` or either of the descriptors that actually contains a T (because we transmute T into `u64`s).
-Therefore, to let the compiler know we really are carrying T's, we add a little ghost that tells it, "Here is a Phantom T that we're carrying."
+I bet the `PhantomData` scared you.
+We have a generic parameter `T`, but we have no `struct` members of `SecVec` or either of the descriptors that actually contains a `T` (because we transmute `T` into `u64`s).
+Therefore, to let the compiler know we really are carrying `T`'s, we add a little ghost that tells it, "We're carrying this Phantom `T` _wink_ "

-## Cache
+## Sharing is caring

 There is a lot to unpack here.
-Firstly, `CachePadded` is a `struct` provided by the crate `crossbeam_utils` crate.
+Firstly, `CachePadded` is a `struct` provided by the `crossbeam_utils` crate.

-> A note on cache: you may have heard of CPU cache, a small buffer of memory
+> **A note on cache**: you may have heard of CPU cache, a small buffer of memory
 > stored on the CPU to allow for fast access.
 The `cache` in `CachePadded`
 > actually refers to a buffer between main RAM and the CPU's.
 It's just a larger
 > and slower cache compared to a CPU cache.
 The cache is split into contiguous
 > blocks of memory called _cache lines_.
 This is the most granular level at
 > which cache coherency is maintained.
 When multiple threads both have a value
-> in the same cache line, one thread modifying its value marks the cache line as
+> in the same cache line, one thread modifying the value it owns marks the
-> "dirty".
-Even though the other thread's value hasn't been changed, the cache
+> _entire_ cache line as "dirty".
+Even though the other thread's value hasn't
-> coherency protocol might cause the thread to reload the entire line when it
+> been changed, the cache coherency protocol might cause the thread to reload
-> uses the value, incurring some overhead.
-This can cause severe performance
+> the entire line when it uses the value, incurring some overhead.
+This is
+> called _false sharing_, and cause severe performance degradation.
+Cache is an
-> degradation.
-Cache is a really important consideration when data structures.
+> extremely important consideration when data structures.
+It's why linked lists
-> It's why linked lists are algorithmically fine but terribly slow in practice.
+> are algorithmically fine but terribly slow in practice.
+As the saying goes,
-> As the saying goes, cache is king.
+> cache is king.

 The `CachePadded` `struct` aligns its contents to the beginning of the cache line to prevent false sharing.
 If all `CachePadded` objects are at the beginning